-As public education continues to transform, so will the role of educators.
-The National Education Association (NEA) recognizes that education leaders are making, and will face, some of the toughest decisions in the history of our Association and public education.
-The Association must continue to strategically use its resources to invest in educators by providing opportunities that increase their awareness and understanding of their role as leaders.
-Educators who see themselves as leaders, whether in their Association or profession, are a necessity.
+As public education continues to transform, so has the role of educators.
+The National Education Association (NEA) recognizes that education leaders are making, and I facing, some of the toughest decisions in the history of our Association and public education.
+The Association must continue to strategically use its resources to invest in educators by providing opportunities that increase their awareness and understanding of their role as leaders, regardless of title or role.
+Educators who see themselves as leaders, whether in their Association or profession, are a necessity for the health of our union and public education.

 Further, NEA believes that investing in the development of great leaders is a powerful and essential investment.

-Recognizing the need and the urgency, NEA engaged leaders across the Association to discuss the current and desired future state of NEA's leadership development.
+Recognizing this need and its urgency, NEA engaged leaders across the Association to discuss the current and desired future state of NEA's leadership development framework.
 NEA also established a leadership development advisory team, consisting of governance, members, and staff, to review member input and ideas across the NEA and to develop a common vision for what NEA leaders should know and be able to do.
 It is out of this work that the NEA Leadership Competencies were born.

 Revised in 2017-18, the current NEA Leadership Competency framework seeks to describe the 'NEA leader' of the 21st century.
 These competencies, updated by practitioners and staff, offer a more unified and interdisciplinary approach to leadership development, with particular attention on expanding the competencies to include skills that can position educators to address systemic problems, like institutional racism.
-In fact, some of the revisions explicitly reference the intersection of race, social justice, and policies and practices, on students and public education.
+Some of the revisions explicitly reference the intersection of race, social justice, and policies and practices, on students and public education.
 Other times, you will notice that the knowledge, skills, and abilities listed in a competency include developing the leaders' ability to apply their knowledge of these intersections to assess current, public practices and policies, as well as organizational practices, and their impact on equity.
 NEA believes that these conversations and skills are paramount and necessary for every educator.